 Who is this site for?

-Providing safe, environmentally sustainable workplaces and charitable activities are increasingly complex tasks.
-Staff, volunteers, service users and other stakeholders increasingly expect charities to show that they are aware of their organisation's impact on the environment and society.
+Providing safe, environmentally sustainable workplaces, ensuring organisational resilience and delivering charitable activities are increasingly complex tasks.
+Staff, volunteers, service users and other stakeholders increasingly expect non-profit organisations to demonstrate that they are aware of their organisation's impact on the environment and society.
 For small charities, especially, this can be a daunting challenge.

 Background